 What's the latest news from Mars?
 NASA's InSight lander and MarCO CubeSats are on their way to the Red Planet, a tiny helicopter will hitch a ride with the Mars 2020 rover mission, and Curiosity's drill is back in business!
 For more Mars exploration updates, visit https://mars.nasa.gov .

-NASA's Curiosity Project Scientist Ashwin Vasavada gives a descriptive tour of the Mars rover's view in Gale Crater.
+Curiosity Project Scientist Ashwin Vasavada gives a descriptive tour of the Mars rover's view in Gale Crater.
 The scene from "Vera Rubin Ridge" looks back over the journey so far, including buttes, dunes and other features along the route.
-To see where the rover is now, visit https://mars.nasa.gov/msl/mission/whereistherovernow/

 Five years of images from the front left hazard avoidance camera (Hazcam) on NASA's Curiosity Mars rover were used to create this time-lapse movie.
 The inset map shows the rover's location in Mars' Gale Crater.
 Each image is labeled with the date it was taken, and its corresponding sol (Martian day), along with information about the rover's location at the time.

-NASA's Mars Reconnaissance Orbiter has clocked more than a decade of service at the Red Planet and has yielded scientific These images taken by MRO's HiRISE camera are not in true color because they include infrared information in order to be optimized for geological science.
+NASA's Mars Reconnaissance Orbiter has clocked more than a decade of service at the Red Planet and has yielded scientific discoveries and magnificent views of a distant world.
+These images taken by MRO's HiRISE camera are not in true color because they are optimized for geological science.
+(Audio: music only)

 Has Mars ever had the right ingredients for life?
 What are organic molecules, and what can they tell us about the history of Mars?
 Learn more in this 60-second video from NASA's Jet Propulsion Laboratory.